djrenren/rust-test-frameworks/README.md

 # rust-test-frameworks
 A home for experiments with custom test frameworks in rust

-All examples require master from: https://github.com/djrenren/rust
+All examples require a build from the `custom-test-frameworks` branch from: https://github.com/djrenren/rust